History & Teaching Content Graduate Certificate

 The Certificate in History and Teaching Content provides school teachers and other graduate students a current knowledge of world, western and United States history.
 The course curriculum in this certificate program places a special emphasis on relating content for the history classes and programs taught by elementary, middle and secondary-school teachers.

-Click Image for Brochure For the latest news and information,
+Click Image for Brochure For the latest news:

 1. Completion of the online graduate application along with the non-refundable application fee.